AndreasMadsen/tcpnet/README.md

 node cluster, this means that each node is aware of all other running nodes by a TCP connection.
 For the time being this is limited to a local network, that means you can't connect nodes across the internet, however connection nodes on a local network (switch or router) works perfectly.
-But thoughts are being made.

 ### service = tcpnet(settings, [connection])